lsudduth/mhk/README.md

 node definition is represented by a subdirectory in `outputs/`.
 Within that subdirectory are the configuration files in a given SHK.
 There is one hub per hospital that aggregates SHK connections, so there is no need for a list-like structure for input data.
+Each kit also have a basic `readme.txt` output file that reflects back important data, such as the telephony prefix, subnets, and individual IP addresses.

 Given this `inputs.yml` file:
 ```